kithekadk/PushPullMerge/README.txt

-the game is in the
+for the game look into;
 html file in this folder

-be patient
-its still loading
+thankyou for your patience